 Local Residents' Deal

 Reduced rates are available to residents of Charlottesville, Albemarle County, Fluvanna County, and UVA students.
 To get the rate, you have to bring in proof of residence.
-They only reserve a limited number of these reduced tickets, so on busy summer days, go early.

 Military members and up to five family members can get in absolutely free May 30 to the first week in September, thanks to the National Endowment for the Arts Blue Star Initiative.
 This program offers military members and their families free admission 900 history, art, and science museums around the world.